Pastor, you are important in the kingdom of God!

 These illustrations show the importance of allowing the church to pay for insurance premiums.
 This would also allow a contribution of $50.00 a month in a tax-deferred annuity and still bring more take home pay (plus $12.50 a month) for the minister

-Any church board member should be agreeable to this option because they may be doing the same thing with their employer.
+Church board members should be agreeable to this option because they may be doing the same thing with their employer.
 This is not asking anything more than they would consider for themselves.
 If board members do not have this option, they should consider this for the minister to show the value and importance of their pastor.
 Most churches have a desire to offer benefits and higher salaries for their ministers but are unfortunately unable to financially afford it.
 This option should bring excitement to any board member who wishes to bless their pastor.

 **Please check with a knowledgeable person on Section 125 or ask a tax professional.
 Amounts may vary with differences in tax brackets.